Postgraduate Course: Qualitative Research (CMSE11312)

 |Summary||This course aims to offer students training on qualitative research in management.
 It complements other courses offered centrally on research methods, and offers supplementary training in the areas of 'supervised readings'.
 It is also in line with the efforts of the direction of the programme to bring more discipline specific courses into the programme.

 Aims, Nature, Context

 The course aims to equip students with a thorough understanding of the main research approaches to management research (e.g. positivism, constructivism) and to locate these within various theoretical approaches (e.g. Foucault, Actor Network Theory, New Institutional Sociology, Bourdieu) in both contemporary and historical settings.
-The course complements more 'hands on' courses on research methodologies and techniques for qualitative research available centrally at the Graduate school.
+The course complements more 'hands on' courses on research methodologies and techniques for qualitative research available within the Business School.

 a.
 Archival research

 The session will provide an overview of historical research in terms of methods and trends

 The session will offer insights into the theoretical and methodological approaches to studying professions

 The session will explore the role of management practices such as accounting in social relationships and structures

 The session will discuss researching narratives, visual imagery and other communication media and offer an overview of critical approaches to accounting

 e.
 Researching the field